ec-europa/europa-component-library/src/website/src/pages/ec/getting-started/index.md

 ### Additional information

-- to integrate ECL components, copy the markup from the template you want and paste it in the `<body>`.
+- to integrate ECL components, copy the markup from the component you want and paste it in the `<body>`.
+This markup can be found on this website and on <Link to="/playground/ec/" label="the playground" />.
+TWIG templates are also [provided on npm](https://www.npmjs.com/org/ecl) for easy integration.
 - make sure that you are correctly loading the icons and the logo by using the right paths.
 You will usually find these assets under the `/images` folder of the preset you're using.
 We advise you to host the SVG sprites on the same domain as your website in order to avoid the `Unsafe attempt to load URL` kind of errors.
 If you still want to use the SVG sprite from the CDN, you can use [svg4everybody](https://github.com/jonathantneal/svg4everybody) and itinitialize it with: `svg4everybody({ polyfill: true });`.
 - before going live, make sure to embed the [Cookie Consent Kit](https://webgate.ec.europa.eu/fpfis/wikis/display/webtools/Cookie%20Consent%20Kit%20-%20Technical%20details).
 - all useful information concerning releases content can be found on the [release page](https://github.com/ec-europa/europa-component-library/releases)